Beat the Heat at Philly’s Spraygrounds: Where to Find Cool Fun Around the City

 7 Lock Street, Manayunk, Philadelphia

-Monday – Friday, 10 am – 7 pm | Saturday, Sunday, and holidays 12 pm – 5 pm (Memorial Day through Labor Day; hours subject to change)
+Monday–Friday, 10 am–7 pm | Saturday, Sunday, and holidays 12 pm–5 pm (Memorial Day through Labor Day; hours subject to change)

 For when you want to cool down without taking a swim, Venice Island features a riverside spray garden.
 This spray park contributes to our green environment by watering the trees and plant trenches around the facility.
 There is a quiet mediation sitting area located at the base of the spray garden that overlooks both the canal and Schuylkill River.

-Cool Down in Philly on Hot Summer Days
+Other Ways to Cool Down in Philly